datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 Now that you have an ``input/`` directory with data, and a ``code/`` directory (created by the YODA procedure) for your scripts, it is time to work on the script for your analysis.
 Within ``midterm_project``, the ``code/`` directory is where you want to place your scripts.
-Finally you can try out the Python API of DataLad!

 But first, you plan your research question.
 You decide to do a classification analysis with a k-nearest neighbors algorithm [#f2]_.
 The iris